ovh/docs/pages/storage_and_backup/object_storage/Versioning_Doc/guide.en-gb.md

 [OVHcloud Cold Archive](https://confluence.ovhcloud.tools/display/PUOS/Versioning) is a class of storage designed for long-term storage of rarely accessed data.

 ![Archive](images/versionning.png){.w-100}
+> [!warning]

-/!\ Once versioning is enabled, it cannot be disabled; it can only be suspended.
+> Once versioning is enabled, it cannot be disabled; it can only be suspended.

 Enabling and suspending versioning is done at the bucket level.
 Once enabled, all objects in the bucket will receive a unique version ID.
 Existing objects will have a version ID of null until they are modified.